Britain to build cyber attack forces to tackle IS, hackers

 GCHQ traces its history back to World War One signals intelligence with Winston Churchill as its founder and once reported to the MI6 foreign intelligence service but has since gained significant influence as one of the world's pre-eminent eavesdropping agencies.

-One of the most secret spy agencies in the world, its existence was only officially recognized legally by Britain in the 1990s.
+One of the most secret spy agencies in the world, its existence was only officially recognised legally by Britain in the 1990s.

 After last Friday's Paris attacks, which killed at least 129 people and were claimed by Islamic State, Britain said it would boost staff at its domestic MI5 security service, MI6 and GCHQ by about 15 percent.